Let me tell you a little about myself

 I am also a great fan of romance; all sorts of romance – historical, contemporary, it doesn’t really matter.
 The main rules of thumb for me are that whatever romance I am reading or writing it must be family friendly.
 It must be clean and inoffensive, and always have a happy ending.
 As you will see, once I set to and write about my beloved HoneyBun – I have my happy ending already.

 Hmmm – now what do I like to do when I am not writing or reading?
 Well, that would definitely be reading.
 Oh and I love pottering in my garden when it isn’t too hot.
 I also like to bake – baking occasions are becoming less frequent, however, due to the fact that I really should eat more nutritiously.
 When I really want to zone out, I bake anyway and find someone to give my goodies to.
-I have a guitar which I occasionally plink and plonk on, but I really love music and love to sing along – even though very often people wish I wouldn’t.
-Every now and then I pick up the knitting needles and have a fiddle, but I am usually too busy multi-tasking i.e. reading while glancing at the television (supposedly keeping HoneyBun company).
+I used to play my guitar, until recently when the arthritis in my fingers and elsewhere increased in intensity.
+I love music and love to sing along – even though very often people wish I wouldn’t.
+I love to knit, however that has also become a painful pastime.
+Maybe I should consider crocheting.
+I am usually busy multi-tasking i.e. reading while glancing at the television (supposedly keeping HoneyBun company).

 I also adore going out with my lady friends for coffee and/or lunch, movies or just a good chin-wag.
 I am at home full-time now, caring for HoneyBun; which usually leaves me ample time to focus on learning and writing.